mcenderdragon/Futurepack-API/README.md

 [![](http://redsnake-games.de/jenkins/api.php?id=futurepack.svg)]()

 #  Futurepack Source Repository
 You propably wonder where the source is: not here.
-Futureack is not open source, but rather visible source.
-It is here: https://gitlab.com/MCenderdragon/Futurepack.
+Futurpack is not open source, but rather visible source, but feel free to make Merge Requests/Pull Requests.
+It is at gitlab: https://gitlab.com/MCenderdragon/Futurepack.

 # Futurepack-API
 A small Api for the Futurepack